Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Expressing your enthusiasm for the position and the company

-Here is an example of how to write a resume
+Here is an example of how to write a resume:

 Dear [Hiring Manager’s Name],

-I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced individual in [Your profession] I believe that I’d make the ideal choice for this job.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced [Your profession] I am confident that I will be an ideal candidate to be considered for this job.

 Sincerely,